reduction-dev/reduction-site/docs/tutorials/first-job.md

 2. Remember the high score for each user
 3. Emit events whenever a user beats their previous best score

-The input events will look like:
+The input events represent the score that the player has at the end of a game:

 ```json
 {